Isbah-Ali/Leetcode_Problems/README.md

 ## *Hey, I am Isbah Ali.*
- *As a Software engineer Student and aspiring Data Scientist, One of my core technical skills is Problem Solving.
+ *As a Software engineer Student and aspiring Data Scientist, one of my core technical skills is Problem Solving.
 I solve Leetcode Problems for hands on practice of Data Structures and ALgorithm.
 I have a keen interest in Python Language.*